s3xysteak/vfetcher/README.md

 - `immediate`: A boolean value indicating whether to make a request during initialization.
 Defaults to true.
 - `watch`: Watches a set of reactive sources, similar to the first parameter type of the Vue `watch` method.
 When the reactive sources change, a new request will be made.
 By default, it watches the request URL and request parameters (detailed below), but you can manually set it to false to disable this feature.
+- `transform`: A function to pre-process the response of the handler.
 - `pollingInterval`: Can be a reactive value.
 Pass a `number`, in milliseconds, to indicate the interval time for polling.
 By default, polling is not enabled.
 - `debounceInterval`: Can be a reactive value.
 Pass a `number`, in milliseconds, to indicate the debounce delay time.
 By default, debounce is not enabled.
 - `throttleInterval`: Can be a reactive value.
 Pass a `number`, in milliseconds, to indicate the throttle wait time.
 By default, throttling is not enabled.